Purity of critical cohomology and Kac's conjecture: Abstract

 \section{Abstract}

-We provide a new proof of the Kac conjecture for an arbitrary quiver $Q$.
-The ingredients are the fact that the critical CoHA $\mathcal{H}^{\Sp}_{\tilde{Q},W}$ of vanishing cycle cohomology for partially nilpotent representations of the Jacobi algebra for the quiver with potential $(\tilde{Q},W)$ satisfies a Poincar\'e--Birkhoff--Witt theorem, and an easy purity result.
-These facts imply the purity of the space of generators of $\mathcal{H}^{\Sp}_{\tilde{Q},W}$, which in turn implies positivity of the Kac polynomials.
+We provide a new proof of the Kac positivity conjecture for an arbitrary quiver $Q$.
+The ingredients are the cohomological integrality theorem in Donaldson--Thomas theory, dimensional reduction, and an easy purity result.
+These facts imply the purity of the cohomological Donaldson--Thomas invariants for partially nilpotent representations of a quiver with potential $(\tilde{Q},W)$ associated to $Q$, which in turn implies positivity of the Kac polynomials for $Q$.